NativeSensors/EyeGestures/README.md

 We will be extremely grateful for your support: it helps to keep server running + fuels my brain with coffee.

-Support project on Polar (if you want to help we provide access to alphas versions and premium content!):
+Support project on Polar (in exchange we provide access to alphas versions!):

 <a href="https://polar.sh/NativeSensors"><picture><source media="(prefers-color-scheme: dark)" srcset="https://polar.sh/embed/subscribe.svg?org=NativeSensors&label=Subscribe&darkmode"><img alt="Subscribe on Polar" src="https://polar.sh/embed/subscribe.svg?org=NativeSensors&label=Subscribe"></picture></a>